 Wireless headphones and mobile devices are incredibly user-friendly due to their portability and convenience, as well as their lack of cables and wires which can often be a nuisance.
-If you do want to connect your devices to your TV, you just have to make sure your television actually has Bluetooth capability.
-Not all TVs come with Bluetooth, but there is a way you can add it.
+If you do want to connect your devices to your TV, you just have to make sure your television has Bluetooth capability.
+Not all do, but there are ways you can add Bluetooth to any TV.

 To add Bluetooth to your TV: